Welcome to our guide to swimming pool slides!

 There are a variety of pool slides that you can find.
 The most common is a simple metal ladder leading to a prefabricated slide.
 There are also high-end custom slides that are built into amazing bits of landscaping.
 Of course, for an affordable and easy solution that is less permanent, there are inflatable pool slides that do the trick in a pinch.

-There are three main things to focus on when considering swimming pool designs
+There are three main things to focus on when considering swimming pool designs, including the elevation of your slide, where your slide ends, and the shape of the slide.

 Your landscaping can have a large impact on your elevation.
 If your pool is near a hill, you can use the natural landscape to start a higher slide.
 If your landscaping is more flat, you will have to build up to the height of the slide.
 You can do this with landscaping for a more natural look, or you can have a ladder up to your slide’s starting point.
 Higher and longer slides can potentially cost more because of this.